Close Menu

 Atypical Symptoms and Challenges

-Complications of Untreated Hyperthyroidism
+Complications of untreated hyperthyroidism

-Cardiovascular Risks
+Cardiovascular risks

-Bone Health and Osteoporosis
+Bone health and osteoporosis

 Clinical Evaluation

-Laboratory Tests
+Lab Tests

-Your healthcare practitioner will carry out this tests to assess the functioning of your thyroid and to decide on the best course of treatment.
-To guarantee you receive effective and individualized therapy going forward, your doctor may need to perform additional evaluations or imaging studies in response to the findings of your thyroid function test in order to identify the underlying cause of your hyperthyroidism.
+Your healthcare practitioner will do these tests to analyze the functioning of your thyroid and choose the best course of treatment.
+To ensure that you receive appropriate and customized medication in the future, your doctor may need to do further assessments or imaging scans in response to the results of your thyroid function test in order to determine the underlying cause of your hyperthyroidism.</p>

-Treatment Options for Hyperthyroidism
+Treatment Alternatives for Hyperthyroidism

 Radioactive Iodine and Surgery